AdityaPrakash-26/AdityaPrakash-26/README.md

 ### Hello there 👋

-I am Aditya Prakash, and I am an C++ developer.
+I am Aditya Prakash, and I am a C++ developer.

 ##